Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Troy Stats and Trends

-- Troy has three wins against the spread in 11 games this season.
+- Troy has three wins against the spread in 11 games this year.

-- This year, the Trojans have just one against the spread win in four games as an underdog of 6.5 points or more.
+- The Trojans have been underdogs by 6.5 points or more four times this year and covered the spread once.

 - Troy's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

-- When Troy puts up more than 29.3 points, it is 1-1 against the spread and 3-0 overall.
+- Troy is 1-1 against the spread and 3-0 overall when the team records more than 29.3 points.

 - The Trojans have turned the ball over 17 times this season, two more turnovers than the Panthers have forced (15).